Illustration of How Acid Brightens Flavor in Soups, Sauces, and Braises

 Cream sauce that feels dull

-A cream sauce for chicken tastes thick but flat.
-A little lemon juice or white wine vinegar brightens it without changing the sauce’s basic character.
+A cream sauce for chicken tastes thick and comforting but flat.
+A small amount of lemon juice or white wine vinegar brightens it without changing the basic character of the sauce.

 Bean dish that tastes earthy but closed

-A lentil or black bean dish tastes sturdy but not especially alive.
-A small amount of cider vinegar or lime juice at the end helps the spices and aromatics stand out.
+A lentil or black bean dish tastes sturdy but not especially lively.
+A splash of cider vinegar or lime juice at the end helps the spices and aromatics stand out.

-These corrections are simple, but they change the final impression of the food.
+These are small corrections, but they change the final impression of the food in a major way.

 How much acid should I add?

 Start with a small amount, usually a teaspoon at a time for a pot of soup or sauce.
 Taste, wait, and adjust.
-The right amount depends on the dish, the richness, and the type of acid.
+The right amount depends on the dish, the richness, and the acid you are using.

 Is acid the same as sourness?